ZiadJ/knockoutjs-reactor/README.md

 KO-Reactor
 ===========

-A KnockoutJS plugin which essentially adds the ability to track changes to a view model recursively and process the changes as they occur.
+A KnockoutJS plugin which allows tracking changes to a view model seamlessly and processing them individually as they occur.

 <b>Usage:</b>